 What is the meaning of Spirit of Humanity?

 We are all aware that human beings can behave nobly and with a generous heart, sacrificing narrow self-interest.
-We honour the compassion shown by those like Gandhi, Mandela, Martin Luther King and, more recently, Aung San Suu Kyi in their courageous pursuit of a more just society.
+We honour the compassion shown by those like Gandhi, Mandela and Martin Luther King in their courageous pursuit of a more just society.
 At a more mundane level, we appreciate, though often unconsciously, the acts of kindness that oil the wheels of our everyday lives.

 And yet…we are clearly capable of behaving with selfishness, narrow-mindedness and cruelty, and experiencing much sorrow.
 We often become indifferent to the suffering of others, in pursuit of our worldly goals.
 We glorify greed, seeing it as an engine of economic growth.
 Most of us regularly experience shortcomings in our ability to live with qualities such as patience, tolerance, compassion and forgiveness.